Penguins' counterattacking style demoralizing to opponents

 “It’s easy to get frustrated when you feel like you played (better),” said Brooks Orpik, who won the Cup with Pittsburgh in 2009.
 “Whether you outplay a team for 55 minutes and you still have nothing to show for it, I think you’ve just got to just have belief in what you’re doing that over the course of 60 minutes or over time that eventually you’re going to get the result that you want.”

 After coming back to force a Game 7 and losing on home ice, the Capitals came away from the series believing they were the better team but were outplayed.
-The Predators are similarly talking now about the Penguins’ fortunes on bounces but have their eyes wide open to not falling into the same trap.
+The Predators are similarly talking now about the Penguins’ fortunes on bounces but are trying not to fall into the same trap.

 “The chances that we’ve given up are low; the shot opportunities we’ve given up are low,” Laviolette said.
 “But yet we’re finding ones that I think we can clean up and help take care of some of the situations that we’re leaving against an opportunistic team.”

-That’s something every opponent can agree on: Opportunistic is the best way to describe these Penguins.
+Every opponent can agree: Opportunistic is the best way to describe these Penguins.

 —